 Section 141 of the Delaware General Corporation Law (“DGCL”) sets forth the foundation of corporate governance: “The business and affairs of every corporation organized under this chapter shall be managed by or under the direction of a board of directors … .”
 8 Del.
 C. § 141(a).
 Because boards ultimately are responsible for corporate governance, courts typically begin their analysis of board decisions by recounting the “business judgment rule”: “It is a presumption that in making a business decision the directors of a corporation acted on an informed basis in good faith and in the honest belief that the action taken was in the best interests of the company … Absent an abuse of discretion, that judgment will be respected by the courts.”
 Aronson v.
 Lewis, 473 A.2d 805, 812 (Del.
 1984), overruled on other grounds by Brehm v.
 Eisner, 746 A.2d 244 (Del.
 2000).

 The Delaware Supreme Court held that plaintiffs adequately alleged that Haley had breached his fiduciary duty by failing to disclose his compensation arrangement to the Board.
 “Plaintiffs have adequately alleged that the Board would have found it material that its lead negotiator had been presented with a compensation proposal having a potential upside of nearly five times his compensation at Towers, and that he was presented with this Proposal during an atmosphere of deal uncertainty and before they authorized him to renegotiate the merger consideration.”
-235 A.3d at 719.
+Id. at 719.

 Conclusion